The Flames: Biography

-The Edries Fredericks Era
+During their formative years, the band primarily performed covers of The Shadows and The Ventures.
+Steve served as the band's the lead vocalist, with Eugene and Brother providing harmonies and occasionally providing lead vocals.
+Because of work commitments, Eugene Champion left the group in 1963, with Edries Fredericks replacing him.
+Fredericks' vocal abilities led the band to include more vocalization.

-In early 1963, the group signed a recording contract with Trutone Records and made their first recording at a studio in Durban run by John and Margaret Cahill.
-Two songs were recorded; "I Saw Her Standing There", sometimes referred to as "Just Seventeen", and "Misery."
+In early 1963, the group signed a recording contract with Trutone Records and produced their first recording at a studio in Durban run by John and Margaret Cahill.
+Two songs were recorded; "I Saw Her Standing There" and "Misery."
 Trutone decided not to release them, instead heavily promoting The Meteors' version of "I Saw Her Standing There", which became a hit in South Africa.

 In April, the group travelled to Johannesburg to record four tracks.
-The first release from this recording session consisted of two instrumentals, "Mr. Moto" and "Dixie."
-These were both distributed by the Rave label.
-"Mr. Moto" premiered on Eric Egan's morning program during the new releases segment between 7:00 and 7:15.
-The second single was released soon after, with "Maniac" and "Modern Casanova."
-The label listed the artists as Steve and The Flames, as Steve sang lead on both songs.
-In December of that year, The Flames toured Port Elizabeth.
-After the gigs, The Flames drove to Johannesburg to record their first album.
+The first release from this recording session consisted of two instrumentals, "Mr. Moto" and "Dixie," and were distributed by Rave.
+"Mr. Moto" premiered on Eric Egan's morning program, leading to the band gaining widespread attention.
+The band's second single was released soon after, and further singles "Maniac" and "Modern Casanova" were eventually released.
+The label listed the artists as Steve and The Flames due to Steve Fataar's primary role as the group's frontman.
+In December, The Flames toured Port Elizabeth.
+After the shows, The Flames drove to Johannesburg to record their first album.

-The band's first album was recorded over three days, with Art Heatley as producer and Dave Erbstoesser as the sound engineer.
-"White Cliffs of Dover" was the song that the band thought would be the hit from the album.
-The only track from this album to get airplay on the radio was "Pretty Woman."
-Peter Lotus played it a few times on the evening music show.
-This album was out of print but has been re-issued by Fresh Music as a part of a CD collection.
+The band's first album was recorded over three days, with Art Heatley as producer and Dave Erbstoesser as sound engineer.
+However, "Pretty Woman." became the album's only single to garner radio airplay.

-In 1964, the group began to make great strides on the national scene.
-That year, they won Battle of The Bands, where Ricky was awarded the Best Drummer title.
-The group toured throughout the country and began to establish their popularity in the Cape, making two tours to Cape Town performing at The Luxarama, as well as touring the Eastern Cape with shows in Port Elizabeth, Uitenhage and East London.
+By 1964, the group had begun receiving mainstream reconigition.
+That year, they won Battle of The Bands, where Ricky was awarded Best Drummer.
+The group toured throughout the country and began to establish their popularity in the Cape, performing two tours to Cape Town as well as touring the Eastern Cape with shows in Port Elizabeth, Uitenhage and East London.

-The home scene was not forgotten, with the group performing at places such as Stanger, Verulem, Tongaat, Pietermaritzburg and Richmond.
-While songs by The Beatles were featured prominently in their repertoire, The Flames included songs by The Rolling Stones, The Beach Boys, Solomon Burke, Otis Redding and British stars such as The Fortunes.
-Their popularity increased and more regular gigs came up with performances at Upstairs at the Downstairs and later at the Alfresco.

-Although the group was very popular and had many bookings, they did not earn much, and keeping the group's instrumentation modern and up-to-date was costly.
-Edries Fredericks was in a serious relationship and became concerned that he could not afford to provide for a family.
-He began looking for something that would provide a decent income and decided to leave the group in March 1966.